heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 even though the server may not yet have called the `ServerSocket.accept()` method.

+However, at this point, any data sent to the server is cached by the OS and not received by the server (the TCP connection is established, but the client is on hold).

-When the server eventually calls the `accept()` method, it retrieves the next pending TCP connection from the queue and binds it to a new `Socket` instance to handle communication with the client.
+When the server eventually calls the `accept()` method, a new `Socket` is created on the server side and bound to the (first) pending TCP connection from the queue.
+The server and client can now communicate with each other.

 This behavior explains why a client can successfully connect to a server even if the server has not yet called `accept()`.
 The connection request is queued by